Hellsender01/WisPer/README.md

 ```

 \
-**Wisper** helps to maintain access to a windows machine and have some other cool features like UAC Disabe,Firewall Disable,Dumping Credentials,etc.
+**Wisper** helps to maintain access to windows machine and have some other cool features like UAC Disabe,Firewall Disable,Dumping Credentials,etc.

 ![](images/screenshot.png)